rifatdzaka/Machine_Leaning-RockPaperScissors/README.md

 # Machine Learning-RockPaperScissors

+## About
-This project, I explore how we can use CNN and build an image classifier.
+In this project, I explore how we can use CNN and build an image classifier.

 ## Data Source